Compressed XML Sitemaps: sitemap.xml vs sitemap.xml.gz

 compressed sitemaps is that they save bandwidth for website servers and search engines.

-That is why some sitemaper generators such as
+That is why some sitemap tools such as including

 A1 Sitemap Generator